Pipeline YAML Reference#

 The value of the result_reason

-property is a string that signifies the reason
+property is a string that defines the reason

 The list of valid values for result_reason